 Parameter Default Description Contribution Type (include) authors Filters by either the type of contribution made to a page (and optionally its descendant pages), or the watches on the page.
 Contribution types are: • authors - includes people who created or have edited the page(s) • comments - includes people who have added comments to the page(s) • labels - includes people who have added labels to the page(s) • watches - includes people who are watching the page(s).
 You can specify one or more contribution types, separated by commas.
-Sort By (order) count count - sorts people based on the total number of contributions to the page(s) name - sorts people into alphabetical order update - sorts people based on the date of their last contribution to the page(s).
-Reverse Sort false Reverses the sort order of contributors in the list.
+Sort By (order) count Specifies the criteria used to sort contributors.
+Sort criteria are: Reverse Sort (reverse) false Reverses the sort order of contributors in the list.
 Must be used in conjunction with the Sort By parameter.